Have You Been Suffering From TMJ/ Jaw Problem, Headache, Earache? Then You Need To Know This.

 For a detailed evaluation of your TMJ problem contact us.

-If your symptoms such as constant or intermittent jaw pain, jaw locking, clicking and popping, headache, earache are lasting more than 3 months it may time to see a trained Specialist.
+If your symptoms such as constant or intermittent jaw pain, jaw locking, clicking and popping, headache, earache are lasting more than 3 months it may be time to see a trained Specialist.

 The temporomandibular joint [jaw joint- TMJ] is a peculiar joint in the human body.
 The orofacial region is very complex and highly sensitive.
-Any disorders affecting the jaw may project as headache, earache, toothache and of course jaw ache.
-These conditions need a precise evidence-based diagnosis to effectively treat.
+Any disorders affecting the jaw may project as headache, earache, toothache, and of course jaw ache.
+These conditions need a precise evidence-based diagnosis to be effectively treated.
 While surgical management may be an option, not all jaw problems may be resolved by surgery.
 At our center, we will provide a thorough evidence-based assessment and personalized management for your jaw pain depending on your clinical presentation.

 - Temporomandibular disorders (TMD)